AndrewHulme/CV/README.md

 ## <a name="soft-skills">Soft Skills</a>

 #### Communication
+- Teamwork large and small teams through Engineering consultancies
+- Presenting with Campus Consultant, Makers, Graduate challenge

 #### Interpersonal
+- SE Asia

 #### Leadership
+- Delegating work to REC
+- Delegating in Ramboll graduate challenge
+- Lead mechanical engineer for a few projects
+- Mentored Alexandra and Iryna

 #### Problem Solving
 #### Working Well Under Pressure
 #### Initiative
 #### Organiser/Collaborator
+- Organiser of CPDs at Ramboll (+ system for future)

 ## <a name="education">Education</a>